Click on picture to enlarge it

 By Tim Lavey, class of 1963

 My brother Mitch and I lived at 173 Orchid Road, between Skimmer Lane and Violet Lane (about halfway between Jerusalem Avenue and Newbridge Road).
-The picture was taken behind our house before the sump was built.
+The picture was taken in 1950 or early 1951, behind our house before the sump was built.

 I remember one time a whole bunch of us were hiding out around the culverts in the underbrush playing war games in the early evening just as it got dark.
 My dad sneaked up on us and shouted to wake the dead.
 I’ve never been so scared in my life.
 As he took my brother Mitch and me back to our house, I can remember him lecturing us on properly setting up a perimeter to avoid being surprised by the enemy.
-September 4 is my dad’s birthday.
-He would have been 90 this month.
-He passed away in 1995 after a considerable struggle with the effects of Alzheimer’s.
+Dad passed away in 1995 after a considerable struggle with the effects of Alzheimers.
 I miss him greatly, of course, and so do all those who knew him.

 I also have wonderful memories of days exploring the forbidden tunnels inside the sump.
 We weren’t supposed to be in the sump much less going into those tunnels, but it seems that almost everyone did it.
 I forget just how far I crawled under the streets of Levittown exploring the sewer system, but I believe I got pretty far north.
 I remember being somewhat frightened about not being able to back track to the sump after making too many twists and turns into and through adjacent underground tunnels.
 It would have been exceedingly embarrassing to have become hopelessly lost and then ignominiously extricated by town authorities.